How To Make A Magnetic Chalkboard Wall (Plus THE BEST Magnetic Chalkboard Paint)

 This patch of wall was a built-in cupboard in a previous life, which was removed to make way for our new loft stairs.
 And since then it has been a plasterboard wall waiting patiently for something to happen (I have to admit we’ve been terrible at finishing off the really small jobs after all the building work was finally done – tell me it’s not just us?!).

-We were just going to use the standard Wilko’s chalkboard paint we used last time, but were offered Johnstone’s Magnetic Chalkboard paint to try (see here) and thought a magnetic chalkboard wall sounded a million times better, don’t you think?
+We were offered Johnstone’s Magnetic Chalkboard paint to try (see here) and thought a magnetic chalkboard wall sounded a million times better.
 With starting school I thought it would be handy for writing practice and useful for pinning up all the artwork that comes home…*all* the artwork…

 It’s a lot of fun though, for all of us.